tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 Her words weren’t registering.

 In front of me, Mina’s head jerked from side to side, her eyes snapping open, lips curling into an animalistic snarl revealing incisors which definitely weren’t there before.
-I took a slow breath and took slow steps, backing away towards the door.
+I took a slow breath, backing away towards the door.

 “Why is this happening to them?”

 “Well, miss—”